objectiv/objectiv.io/README.md

 ```bash
 make build-docker-build-image
 ```
-This command generates a docker images containing static builds for both website and docs, for the environment(s) set in OBJECTIV_ENVIRONMENT.
+This command generates a docker image containing static builds for both website and docs, for the environment(s) set in OBJECTIV_ENVIRONMENT.
 By default, this is both staging and production.

+NOTE: the build step only builds the artefacts (as part of the resulting docker image).
+To actually deploy it, see the deployment section.

 ## Building the docker image